-5 PRA Rulebook: CRR Firms: Internal Liquidity Adequacy Assessment Instrument (2015) available at: https://www.bankofengland.co.uk/-/media/boe/files/prudential-regulation/policy-statement/2015/ps1115.

-• In July 2019, the Bank published its SoP on funding in resolution.1 This SoP sets out objectives and capabilities that certain firms are expected to meet in order to avoid a determination that insufficient funding in resolution capabilities constitute a barrier to resolvability.
+- (b) as required by the PRA Rulebook: CRR Firms: Internal Liquidity Adequacy Assessment Instrument (2015), firms need to develop an effective liquidity contingency plan.
+Additionally, firms need to undertake regular liquidity stress testing and analysis of possible future liquidity stresses, as well as maintaining adequate liquidity resources at all times in going concern, and actively managing their liquidity risk exposures. - In July 2019, the Bank published its SoP on funding in resolution.
+This SoP sets out objectives and capabilities that certain firms are expected to meet in order to avoid a determination that insufficient funding in resolution capabilities constitute a barrier to resolvability.